Join the NP/PA Discussion Forum

 This was a collaborative effort from many transplant centers, large and small, across the country.
 These guidelines — developed by APPs at those centers and their program medical directors —will help you understand what APPs can offer your program and how to use them to the full extent of their practicing license.
 We have also provided recommendations on salary, vacation, and benefits.
 There are more than 900 APPs within the BMT field across the country; we are excited to be part of this growth, which benefits individual practices and helps to provide a high level of quality care to patients.

-The Clinical Education Conference for NPs, PAs and Fellows will take place September 20-22, 2018, in Nashville, TN.
+The Clinical Education Conference for NPs, PAs and Fellows will take place September 19 - 21 in St. Louis, MO.